Aurealis Award for Best Children's Fiction

 In 2013, this award was known as the Aurealis Award for best children's book.

 Winners and nominees

 In the following table, the years correspond to the year of the work's eligibility; the ceremonies are always held the following year.
 Each year links to the corresponding "year in literature" article.
 Entries with a blue background have won the award; those with a white background are the nominees on the short-list.
 If the work was originally published in a book with other stories rather than by itself or in a magazine, the book title is included after the publisher's name.

-As of the 2021 awards, which were presented in May 2022, the following have received the most nominations:
+As of February 2026, Bren MacDibble has won twice and the following have received multiple nominations: